Artist

 For those curious about the indie label path, this panel brings together Bay Area based independent label professionals to demystify how these partnerships work, what to look for in a deal, and how to position yourself for success if signing with an indie label is the right next step for you.

-Curated by Lindsay Schapiro
+Lindsay Schapiro

 Beyond the Algorithm: How Artists Reclaim Their Audiences